Crisis in health and social care takes heavy toll on unpaid carers, says charity

 “That’s why Scottish Labour will continue to fight for proper reform of the care sector in the interests of unpaid carers, staff and service users – including a commitment to provide access to a minimum of two weeks respite care, and a clear path to £15 an hour for care workers.”

-Scottish Liberal Democrat deputy leader Wendy Chamberlain MP added: “Carers are the backbone of our society, but, as this report makes clear, all too often they are undervalued and overstretched.
+Scottish Liberal Democrat deputy leader Wendy Chamberlain said: “Carers are the backbone of our society, but, as this report makes clear, all too often they are undervalued and overstretched.

 “Far too many unpaid carers lack the support they desperately need.
 Struggling to balance caring responsibilities and work can take a heavy toll on their physical and mental wellbeing, with many being forced to leave their jobs.
 Although it is eventually being replaced in Scotland, the current carer’s allowance is a cliff edge – the Government must look at reforming it urgently.